 6. Be a voice for koalas

 You can shout out for koalas and raise awareness of the challenges they face and how people can help on social media.
-Friends of the Koala has information on campaigning and advocacy - and help get the word out about how you can help, what needs to be done, the help koalas need.
+Help get the word out about how you can help, what needs to be done, the help koalas need.

 7. Be political!

 Join in and raise awareness amongst politicians and local community organisations, showing them that people DO care about koalas and wildlife and want to preserve them.
 Look to see what campaigns koala charities are running and how you can get involved and give them your support.
 The Australian Koala Foundation has a letter you can send to a politician.
-And they’ve got a Koala Manifesto, too.
-And please Support the Koala Protection Act.
+They’ve got a Koala Manifesto, and please Support the Koala Protection Act.
 Get in touch with politicians and tell them you care.
 Ask them to help save the koala.
-Save the Koala has information on how you can do this, both at the national and state level

 8. Join the Koala Army